j5onrf/dots/README.md

 # Hyprland

   - These are custom integrated.
 Adapt to your system.
-Build more and better.

 </p>
 </details>